-- (e) Provide an opportunity to stakeholders who have previously prepared voluntary national reviews to share best practices, discuss common challenges and review potential solutions.
-Those stakeholders will also be offered an opportunity to discuss how first or second reviews can provide a basis for the formulation of subsequent reviews; - (f) Share experiences of subnational implementation through the preparation of voluntary local reviews, deepen understanding of linkages between local and national reviews, and discuss how both types of reviews can help accelerate implementation of the 2030 Agenda and Agenda 2063; - (g) Review and endorse the ECA Africa regional guidelines on voluntary local reviews; - (h) Discuss other global guidelines for voluntary local reviews, including those of the Department of Economic and Social Affairs of the United Nations Secretariat and those developed jointly by the United Nations Human Settlements Programme and the World Organization of United Cities and Local Governments; - (i) Underscore the importance of using information obtained through evaluations and audits and rigorous disaggregated data in voluntary national and local review processes; - (j) Review the tools at participants' disposal to plan and report on progress towards the achievement of the Sustainable Development Goals at the national and subnational levels. - 8.
-The workshop will include plenary sessions featuring presentations and discussions, in addition to interactive and engaging group work on specific topics identified by participants.
-Several online knowledge products to support voluntary national review preparation will be introduced.
-Discussions will also be held on voluntary local reviews, including by representatives of local governments that are already engaged in the local review process or that will start preparing local reviews in the near future.
-Discussions will focus, inter alia, on how local reviews can inform or complement the process to prepare national reviews.
-The workshop will conclude with a joint session that will facilitate dialogue and experience sharing among former and current voluntary national review countries and with relevant stakeholders from the region.
-The outputs of the workshop will directly inform the main events and messages of the seventh session of the Africa Regional Forum on Sustainable Development, to be held in March 2021.
+- (a) To those countries preparing to submit voluntary national reviews in 2022 to report on the status of their preparations; - (b) To identify challenges impeding the preparation of voluntary national reviews; - (c) To reflect on how the COVID-19 pandemic is affecting development planning and review processes; - (d) To discuss the format and scope of voluntary national review presentations for the 2022 high-level political forum, including relevant deadlines and reviewing all 17 Sustainable Development Goals; - (e) To share best practices of stakeholders who have previously prepared voluntary national reviews, and to discuss common challenges and review potential solutions.
+Those stakeholders will also be offered an opportunity to discuss how first or second reviews can provide a basis for the formulation of subsequent reviews; - (f) To share experiences of subnational implementation through the preparation of voluntary local reviews, deepen understanding of linkages between local and national reviews, and discuss how both types of reviews can help to accelerate implementation of the 2030 Agenda and Agenda 2063; - (g) To discuss the Africa Voluntary Local Review Guidelines and their role in the region's next round of local reviews and Sustainable Development Goal localization; - (h) To discuss other global guidelines for voluntary national and local reviews, and learn from presentations from other partner organizations including the Department of Economic and Social Affairs of the United Nations Secretariat, UN-Habitat and the World Organization of United Cities and Local Governments; - (i) To clarify the vital role of United Nations agencies and entities in the voluntary national and local review processes, including the Development Coordination Office, resident coordinator offices and United Nations country teams; - (j) To underscore the importance of using information obtained through evaluations and audits and rigorous disaggregated data in voluntary national and local review processes; - (k) To review the tools at participants' disposal to plan and report on progress towards the achievement of the Sustainable Development Goals at the national and subnational levels. - 8.
+The workshop will include presentations and discussions, in addition to interactive and engaging group work on specific topics identified by participants.
+Issues unique to conducting first-time voluntary national reviews will be a particular area of focus, in addition to the many topics of communal importance to conducting such reviews irrespective of extent of experience in doing so.
+Several online knowledge products to support voluntary-national-review preparation will be introduced.

+- 9. Discussions will also be held on voluntary local reviews, including by representatives of local governments that are already engaged in the local review process or that will start preparing local reviews in the near future.
+Discussions will focus, inter alia, on how local reviews can inform or complement the process to prepare national reviews. - 10.
+The workshop will conclude with a joint session that will facilitate dialogue and experience-sharing among former and current voluntary-national-review countries and with relevant stakeholders from the region.
+The outputs of the workshop will directly inform the eighth session of the Africa Regional Forum on Sustainable Development, to be held from 3 to 5 March 2022 with the theme of "Building forward better: a greener, inclusive and resilient Africa poised to achieve the 2030 Agenda and Agenda 2063".